 Follow Through on Decreasing Turnover

-Serving as a business owner, executive or manager means developing an environment where people can attain their full potential.
+Serving as a business owner, executive, or manager means developing an environment where people can attain their full potential.
 When working to retain employees, be honest about areas that require improvement, but also offer support and show a readiness to help.

-Follow through during weekly check-ins by:
+Check-up during weekly meetings by:

 - Asking about the fulfillment of goals.